The NISQ Complexity of Collision Finding: Hybrid Compressed Oracle

-Notice that the consistency of a basis state is a property that depends only on $H$ and $D$.
-The reader may also wonder why we allow the history register to contain $(x,\bot)$ in the above definition since such a case shall not occur in $\ket{\psi_t}$ and $\ket{\phi_t}$ because of \Cref{Prop:uncomp}.
+The reader may wonder why we allow the history register to contain $(x,\bot)$ in the above definition since such a case shall not occur in $\ket{\psi_t}$ and $\ket{\phi_t}$ because of \Cref{Prop:uncomp}.
 This is only to provide more flexibility in further analysis.
 We now prove that $\kpt$ is supported over consistent basis states only.

-\begin{proposition}[Consistency] Any state $\ket{\phi_t}$ obtained after $c$ classical queries and $q$ quantum queries in the compressed oracle model, where $t = c+q$, satisfies $\ket{\phi_t} \in \alg$. \end{proposition}
+\begin{proposition}[Consistency] Any state $\ket{\phi_t}$ obtained after $t$ queries in the compressed oracle model satisfies $\ket{\phi_t} \in \alg$. \end{proposition}

 \begin{proof} We check the four properties stated in Definition~\ref{Def:consistent}.
-The first property follows from the fact that each quantum query can increase the number of non-$\bot$ entries in $D$ by at most 1.
-For the second and third properties, we note that they hold for $\ket{\psi_t}$ and, by Proposition~\ref{Prop:uncomp}, the states $\ket{\psi_t}$ and $\ket{\phi_t}$ have the same reduced density matrix over $\mc{H}$.
-Finally, the fourth property holds for $\ket{\psi_t}$ since $H(x) \ne \star$ implies that $D(x) = H(x)$.
+The first property follows from the fact that each query can increase the number of non-$\bot$ entries in $D$ by at most 1.
+For the second and third properties, we note that they hold for $\ket{\psi_t}$ and, by Proposition~\ref{Prop:uncomp}, the states~$\ket{\psi_t}$ and~$\ket{\phi_t}$ have the same reduced density matrix over $\mc{H}$.
+Finally, the fourth property holds for~$\ket{\psi_t}$ since $H(x) \ne \star$ implies that $D(x) = H(x)$.
 By Proposition~\ref{Prop:uncomp} and Equation~\eqref{eqn:uncomp}, for any $x$ such that $H(x) \ne \star$, the unitary $\Sall$ acts like an identity on $\mc{D}_x$.
-Therefore, the same holds for $\ket{\phi_t}$ as well. \end{proof}
+Therefore, the same holds for~$\ket{\phi_t}$ as well. \end{proof}

 Because of the above proposition, it suffices to only consider history-database consistent basis states while analyzing any algorithm and we shall tacitly assume that this is the case in any of the proofs that follow.